vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/chart/echarts.md

 If you need to use script to get the data, you can use `js` or `javascript` code block.

-We will expose the echarts instance as `myChart` in the script, and you are expected to assign the echarts option object to `option` variable.
+We will expose the echarts instance as `echarts` in the script, and you are expected to assign the echarts option object to `option` variable.
 Also, you can assign `width` and `height` variable to set the chart size.

 ````md
 ::: echarts Title